rjratcl/portfolio/README.md

 ## [Visual Exploration of Poverty and Access to Food in Chicago](https://github.com/rjratcl/portfolio/tree/main/chicago-grocery-access)
 This project visually explores the relationship between childhood poverty levels and access to food.
 Using shapefiles, [this R script](https://github.com/rjratcl/portfolio/blob/main/chicago-grocery-access/groceries_poverty.R) produces a [map of the City of Chicago](https://github.com/rjratcl/portfolio/blob/main/chicago-grocery-access/poverty_and_food.png).
 The map shows the childhood poverty density for each of Chicago’s neighbourhoods and plots a random sample of grocery stores on top of the city map.
 The aim of the visualization is to:
-- Produce and image showing the correlation between poverty and access to food
+- Examine the correlation between poverty and access to food
 - Visualize the distribution of poverty across city neighbourhoods
 - Visualize the density of grocery stores across city neighbourhoods